 This post is part of a series on the lives of the saints.
 If you are interested in more information about what a saint is, check out this introductory post.
 Basically, saints are holy men and women whose lives demonstrate the glory of God and are now in heaven in his presence.

 St. Edith Stein was born in Breslau, Germany (now Wroclaw, Poland) on Yom Kippur, October 12, 1891 to a prominent Jewish family.
-She was the youngest of a large family and her father died when she was two years old.
-Her mother stepped up and advanced the family business to great success.
-Edith was a gifted child, and born in a family that encouraged critical thinking.
-Despite an admiration for her mother’s faith, at the age of fourteen she stopped believing in God.
+She was the youngest of a large family.
+After her father died when she was two years old, her mother took on the family business and captained it to great success.
+Family and friends attested that Edith was a gifted child, and born in a family that encouraged critical thinking.
+At the age of fourteen, despite an admiration for her mother’s Jewish faith, she stopped believing in God.

-Edith eventually became a member of the faculty at the University of Freiburg, where she worked as a teaching assistant to Husserl.
-It was in the years following her graduation, that the faith of those around her began to make her rethink her view of religion.
+Edith eventually became a member of the faculty at the University of Freiburg, where she worked as a teaching assistant to prominent professor Edmund Husserl.
+In the years following her graduation, she began to notice and investigate the faith of those around her and she began to think critically about her views of religion.

 ‘I picked a book at random and took out a large volume.
 It bore the title The Life of St. Teresa of Avila.
 I began to read, was at once captivated, and did not stop till I had reached the end.
 As I closed the book – it was already dawn – I said, “This is the truth”.’

-As The Nazi party grew in Germany in the early 30s, St. Edith Stein wrote a letter to Pope Pius XI describing the situation in Germany and imploring the Vatican to take a stand against the tide of anti-Semitism.
+During this time, as the Nazi party grew in Germany, St. Edith Stein wrote a letter to Pope Pius XI describing the situation in Germany and imploring the Vatican to take a stand against the tide of anti-Semitism.
 Her letter received no answer, and it is not known whether the Pope ever read it.
 But in 1937, the Pope issued an encyclical in which he criticized Nazism and condemned antisemitism.

 She continued working as a lecturer of philosophy until Nazi pressure ended her position.
 She lived at the monastery in Cologne where she studied and devoted herself to kreuzewissenschaft, the science of the cross.
 Her life began to focus on the mystery of joy in suffering, of victory in failure, and of dying and rising with Christ.